nboldhq/docs/src/automation-connectors/power-platform-connector.md

-# Setup the SalesTim Connector for Power Platform
+# Setup the Automation Connector for Power Platform

 **Abstract**
 This article explains how to register the SalesTim Connector as a custom connector for Microsoft [Power Platform](https://powerplatform.microsoft.com).